garethdaine/jquery-toggle-checkboxes/README.md

 # jQuery Toggle Checkboxes

-A jQuery plugin that checks/unchecks all checkboxes on a page based on the change state of another checkbox.
+A simple jQuery plugin that checks/unchecks all enabled checkboxes on a page based on the change state of another single checkbox.

 ## Usage

 Using this simple jQuery plugin is pretty straightforward.

+### Install with Bower

+    bower install jquery-toggle-checkboxes

 ### Include the Plugin